babyoldlady/ai-in-healthcare-portfolio/06_reflections_and_writing_samples/course_reflection_ai_in_healthcare.md

 ## Purpose
 This reflection captures how my understanding of artificial intelligence in healthcare evolved throughout this coursework—from an initial focus on technological capability to a more nuanced appreciation of data quality, clinical context, ethics, and human accountability.
 Rather than viewing AI as a standalone innovation, this course reinforced that healthcare AI is a sociotechnical system that must function within complex clinical, organizational, and human environments.

+The reflections and writing samples included here demonstrate applied reasoning, ethical awareness, and communications skills essential for responsible AI development in healthcare.

 ---

 ## From AI Capability to AI Context